connxio/docs/docs/interaction/nuget/service-bus.md

-### HandlePureMessage
+### Pure Message Sending
-Sends a plain representation of the object-body as a BinaryData-object.
-When using this option, your message is sendt as is through Connxio without needing to store it to a Blob.
+Send a plain representation of the object-body as a BinaryData-object using the `HandlePureMessage` method.
+When using this method, your message is sent as is through Connxio without needing to store it to a Blob.
 You may also pass a config and/or wrap your messages when using Pure Message Passing.
 ```csharp
 var testModel = new TestModel() { Id = 1, Name = "name" };
 var input = new BinaryData(testModel);